dpritchard/frair/CRAN-COMMENTS.md

+Kia ora / Hello from New Zealand.

 ## Bug update
-Kia ora from New Zealand.
 This is a bug-fix and maintenance release for FRAIR.
 All of the relevant changes (both user-facing, and back-end) are documented in NEWS.md